Lemonade Stand Entrepreneur

 What is my highest overhead item, and how does this make a return?
 Often, we are spending money on things that don’t bring us a return.

-(Story: when running a retail store, an employee suggested we use petty cash to buy matching custom case covers for our jewelry displays to keep them out of site after hours for people looking through the windows.
+(Story: when running a retail store, an employee suggested we use petty cash to buy matching custom case covers for our jewelry displays after hours for people looking through the windows.
 We had already had case covers but they didn’t match.
 When I asked how that would return our money her reply was “I just think it would look nicer when people go by the store.”
 She was right, it would look nicer- but it wouldn’t translate into money recouped.
 What we ended up doing was buying bulk lot fabric for $1 a yard at a local shop and cutting the linens to drape over the cases.
 From a distance they looked great and they all matched.
 No seamstress needed or logo’d professional covers.)

 Now that we know what the cost of your business is- the next questions to ask are: